Croatia is much more than what you find out on the Internet and in the tourist brochures!

 Recreational center Cvituša

 Even though it is one of the rarest inhabited places in Europe, Lika has a true natural wealth to offer for those who decide to come.
-Lika is home to the longest Croatian mountain and national park, Velebit, the natural borderline between Croatia and Bosnia and Herzegovina, and the national park Plitvice lakes, perhaps the most recognizable tourist place in Croatia, which is a must-have during your visits.
+For example, Lika is home to the longest Croatian mountain and national park, Velebit, the natural borderline between Croatia and Bosnia and Herzegovina, and the national park Plitvice lakes, perhaps the most recognizable tourist place in Croatia, which is a must-have during your visits.
 Besides that, visiting Rastoke where the river Slunjčica overflows in series of beautiful miniature waterfalls, the Gacka river which is by the quality of drinking water one of the best in the world, and the sinking streams near the towns of Slunj, Gospić, or Otočac confirm why is this part of Croatia considered to be a leader in the continental tourism sector.
 Also, it is good to add that many famous Croatians were born in Lika like Nikola Tesla or Ante Starčević, so visiting these parts will make you learn a lot about the domestic history and the greats that wrote the golden words in Croatian history books.

 Samobor and Sveta Nedjelja

 Samobor breathes a typical medieval charm since it was the home of many famous Croatian noble families like the Arpadovići, Frankopani, Erdody, and Matija Korvin.
 So the aristocrat spirit, in combination with different cultural influences and periods, can be seen in the city looks and historical monuments this area is filled off.
 So, while visiting this part of Croatia, be sure to discover the medieval city core, lake Kerestinec with the abandoned castle of Toma Erdody, visit the nature-park Žumberak.
 But also discover the foundations on which will be the new center of the electrical automobile industry Rimac and the core of gaming industry in this part of Europe and the world.
-With everything said, it is safe to say that Prigorje is building a new, perspective future based on a good tourist offer and rich historical and cultural foundations that you should check out.
+So, with everything said, it is safe to say that Prigorje is building a new, perspective future based on a good tourist offer and rich historical and cultural foundations that you should check out.

 Sea corals and sea urchins are considered indicators of clean sea and rich biodiversity of sea life.
 That is the reason why beaches located right next to big coral reefs regularly get the blue flag as a recognition of high purity and sea quality.
-And the island of Zlarin, located in the Šibenik city area, is famous for them!
+And the beautiful island of Zlarin, located in the Šibenik Riviera, is famous for them!
 So, besides relaxation, it is ideal for short one-day field trips with your family and friends.
 The "Coral island," called by the locals, is famous for coral making and shaping art that carries on for generations, and you can learn the arts and crafts of it once you come to the island.
 It is one of the first inhabited islands in Croatia, so the whole island is considered to be an archeological site.

 But, Zlarin isn't famous just because of corals.
 The island carries the nickname "Golden Island" due to the many sunny days during the year and its name itself.
 Also, it is the home of the oldest matriculation written in the Chakavian dialect.
 At the same time, the other historical artifacts and the sacral objects date back to the 13th century, so you will learn a lot during your stay while enjoying the beaches and sea in the meantime.
-Besides that, Zlarin is an eco-friendly island on which automobiles are forbidden and is positioned as a cycling and sailboat destination that is just 20 minutes away from the historical town of Šibenik.
+Besides that, Zlarin is an eco-friendly island on which automobiles are forbidden and is positioned as a cycling and sailboat destination that is just 20 minutes away from the historical town of Šibenik and the Šibenik Riviera.
 Also, thanks to the work of the local community, the Zlarin island became the first plastic-free island, so it is the ideal destination for true nature lovers.

-Croatia - destination to explore!
+Croatia - a destination with a wide selection to explore!